Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 Pack an overnight bag that you can hike with, and don’t forgot to stock up on snacks and drinks—there’s no supermarkets once you get to the mountains.
 You’ll leave your main luggage at your accommodation, most of which are accustomed to helping arrange transport to the Lake Shkodër ferry in the morning.

 Spend an afternoon taking a stroll along Kole Idromeno Street, the pedestrian promenade lined with 19th century buildings.
-Stop by the Marubi National Museum of Photography to view curated photos depicting regional heritage.
+You can stop by the Marubi National Museum of Photography to view curated photos depicting the region’s heritage.

-Just outside of the city is the Ottoman style Mesi Bridge and Rozafa Castle, a magnificent glimpse to the past with great views and a small cafe.
+Just outside of the city is the Ottoman Mesi Bridge and Rozafa Castle, a glimpse to centuries past with great views and a small cafe.

 Valbonë & Theth